Original air date: 7/17/1999 (produced in 1998)

 - Dude, Not Funny!: While the beachgoers were already getting sick of SpongeBob's "ripped pants" schtick, they desert him in disgust once he pretends to drown as a lead-in to yet another variation of it.
 Sandy spells it out for him.Sandy: That wasn't funny, SpongeBob!
 Y'all had me worried sick!

 - SpongeBob appears to dislike Larry in this episode.
 It's implied that Larry was initially meant to be a Jerk Jock and rival to SpongeBob for Sandy's attention, especially in the song that says he came around just to put him down, when nothing of the sort happened.
-Later episodes would portray Larry as a Lovable Jock and an all around Nice Guy, who SpongeBob is always friendly towards.
+Later episodes would portray Larry as a Lovable Jock and an all around Nice Guy who SpongeBob is always friendly towards (except for one time).

 - This episode also clearly displays the crush SpongeBob had on Sandy since when everyone deserts him, hes most hurt by her absence.
 His song also makes mention of how no girl ever wants to dance with a fool who went and ripped his pants, clearly alluding to Sandy and the apparent rivalry with Larry.
 SpongeBobs crush on Sandy ultimately went away as the early seasons went on.